 What about the funding?
 That’s exactly what we are wondering.
 How does the Victorian Government plan to support and fund schools to select and pay for the software and digital solutions they need?
 The Government obviously sees the need for the solutions, which is why they originally tried to deliver it through the Ultranet.

-Given that a solution (albeit a canned one) is no longer being provided, will the Victorian Government look to allocate budgets to schools to fund their own software and hardware infrastructure costs?
+Given that a solution is no longer being provided, will the Victorian Government look to allocate budgets to schools to fund their own software and hardware infrastructure costs?

 Can Victorian Government schools use Schoolbox?
 Interesting question.

 As they say, Rome wasn’t built in a day and in this case, maybe one school at a time our company can help bring Australia’s public schools into the future of digital teaching and learning through Schoolbox.

 We’re very proud to announce that Schoolbox has been selected by one of Melbourne’s leading secondary schools, Northcote High School to manage and deploy Schoolbox to their approximately 1540+ students, 150+ staff and 2400 parents.